My birthday cake comes out of a box! Sounds like the title of a horror film, and worst of all, it’s true.

 After it has cooled, slice the cake horizontally into three layers.
 Spread a thin layer of pie filling on top of the lower layer, top with the next layer, spread more pie filling and top with the final layer.
 Since the filling is set, distribute spoonfuls of filling on each layer and use a knife or spatula to smooth it evenly on the cake.
 You should have about half of the pie filling left to beat into the cream.

 Make sure the cream is cold.
-Chill a medium mixing bowl and beaters in the freezer for 10 to 15 minutes, Pour the cream into the bowl and beat on medium speed until the cream starts to thicken.
+Chill a medium mixing bowl and beaters in the freezer for ten to fifteen minutes, Pour the cream into the bowl and beat on medium speed until the cream starts to thicken.
 Add the sugar and beat until soft peaks begin to form.
 Then beat in the vanilla and the remaining lemon pie filling until you have a pastel lemon cream.
 Be careful not to beat the cream too long or it will turn into butter.

 Frost the cake generously with the cream.
 Give any leftover lemon cream to the birthday boy or girl.